iamchubko/devchallenges.io/README.md

 </div>

 This is my solutions for DevChallenges so far.
+Each folder in the repo is an independent project.

 ## Solutions

-You can view them live:
+You can see my solutions live:
 - [404 Not Found](https://devchallprojects.web.app/404-not-found/)
 - [Interior Consultant](https://devchallprojects.web.app/interior-consultant/)
 - [Recipe Page](https://devchallprojects.web.app/recipe-page/)